KScott6/GRAIN_Pipeline/genome_integration/README_user.md

 jgiDwnld -i /project/arsef/databases/mycotools/split_predb/3.20.26_jgi.txt -a -g
 # then enter the mycotools password

+# this will create a predb with some wonky formatting
+# rename the first column to #assembly_acc, get rid of doubled / (possible also need to save as plain text rather than tsv) - I need to figure out exactly what's going on here

+# then, make a mtdb from the predb
+mtdb predb2mtdb [path to predb]

+#then, add the new mtdb to the complete mycotools database
+mtdb update -a [path to new mtdb]
 ```

 Similarly, this downloads all the data into the fna and gff3 folder, and creates a predb file called: /project/arsef/databases/mycotools/split_predb/3.20.26_jgi/3.20.26_jgi.txt.predb.tsv